Vanhesling/PMI-associated-gene/README.md

 -----------------------------------
 Guidance:

-1. Make sure your version of MATLAB is at least 2013.
+1. Make sure your version of MATLAB software is at least 2013.

 2. Edit file paths (e.g., the HOMEPATH) in the scripts based on your settings.